dfinity/motoko-dev-server/README.md

 console.log(result); // => 123
 ```

-## REST API

-If you are unable to use `ic0` in your environment or want lower-level access to the Dev Server's functionality, the following example illustrates how you can call a Motoko canister via the REST API.
+If you are using a different programming language or want lower-level access to this functionality, the following example illustrates how you can interact with a Motoko VM canister using the REST API.

 Let's say that you have a Motoko actor named `"backend"` in your `dfx.json` file, and you just added a method named `echo` to this actor.
 Calling `echo(x)` will return the original input value `x`.